sagargp/automover/README.md

 Automover tries to figure out what show, season, and episode a file represents.
 It them renames the file as "Show S01E02 Episode Title.avi" and moves it to a configurable destination.
 To help figure out the title of the show, Automover uses the destination path as a dictionary and checks which folder most closely matches the filename.

+By default, Automover will search subdirectories of `searchpath` for files matching a configurable pattern, and try to auto-move them.
+It can also run in "stdin mode" where it will read a list of file names from stdin by passing the `--read` flag.
+See below for examples.

+---

     usage: automover.py [-h] [--conf CONF] [--confirm] [--debug DEBUG] [--forcetitle FORCETITLE] [--inplace] [--read]
                         [--script [SCRIPT]] [--verbose]